Mini Reviews: Tales of the Frog Princess by E. D. Baker 1-3

 They say it takes a town to raise a child.
 Or in this case, a graveyard.

 After his family are murdered by a stranger named Jack, a toddler escapes to a graveyard where he is adopted by a pair of ghosts who name him Nobody.
 A vampire speaks up as Bod’s guardian, eventually sharing this responsibility with a werewolf.
 Bod befriends other ghost children and even a witch buried on unconsecrated ground near the graveyard.
-But the mysterious man who murdered his family still seeks him and intends to finish the … Continue reading
+But the mysterious man who murdered his family still seeks him and intends to finish the task … Continue reading